 "And the man, or his identity, will lead us to the woman?"

 "Obviously."
-She stubbed out her cigarette and tossed the butt off the edge of the pier and into the water.
+She stubbed out her cigarette and tossed the butt off the edge of the pier.
 She turned and poked me in the shoulder.
 "You have errands to run – you just don't know it yet."

 I stood up.
 I didn't mind leaving – the soft ice cream stand was closed for the season anyway.

-"I'll walk back home with you first," I said as she took out her glasses and put them on.
+"I'll go back home with you first," I said as she took out her glasses and put them on.
 "You can tell me about it as we walk."

 She smiled as she got to her feet.
 "That will be pleasant."

-So, we walked back to the inn, maintaining the fiction that this stroll was for companionship, rather than the more prosaic reason, which was that I wanted to drop off the (increasingly heavy) Sunday Times so I wouldn't have to lug it all over town with me.
+So, we walked back to the inn, maintaining the fiction that this stroll was for companionship and conversation, rather than a more prosaic reason, which was that I wanted to drop off the (increasingly heavy) Sunday Times so I wouldn't have to lug it all over town with me.

 (Well, my employer certainly wasn't going to carry it anywhere.)